JHUAPL-DTNMA/dtnma-camp/README.md

 ### CAmp Architecture

-- template.yang   - Example YANG ADM template
-- CAmpPython/     - contains all of the source code for camp
+- src/camp/     - contains all of the source code for camp
-  - CAmpPython.py - Main script of camp.
+  - tools/camp.py - Main script of camp.
 This script calls all necessary generators and handles user input
   - data/name_registry.cfg - Initial name registry configuration file installed
                              with camp.
-  - utils/name_registry.py - Fuctions for getting and setting values of the camp name registry.
   - generators/   - All generator scripts and their utility functions
-    - create_ace.py    - Generates ACE tool input file
+    - base.py    - Generates ACE tool input file
-    - create_agent.py  - Generates agent file (C code) for usage in NASA ION
+    - create_agent_c.py  - Generates agent file (C code) for usage in NASA ION
     - create_gen_h.py  - Generates the shared header file needed for NASA ION
     - create_impl_c.py - Generates the implementation file (C code) for usage in DTNMA C agent
     - create_impl_h.py - Generates the header file for the implementation file created by create_impl_c.py
     - create_mgr_c.py  - Generates the manager file for usage in DTNMA C agent
-    - create_mysql.py  - Generates an SQL file for usage with DTNMA C agent stored procedures
+    - create_sql.py  - Generates an SQL file for usage with DTNMA C agent stored procedures
     - lib/        - Library functions for generating commonly-used patterns and accessing portions of the ADM.
       - campch.py - library functions commonly needed specifically for C code generators.
       - campch_roundtrip.py - round-tripping functions
-      - common/             - Library functions helpful to all generators.
       - campsettings.py   - initializes various global variables for camp
                               (enumerations for portions of the ADM, etc.)
       - camputil.py       - utility functions for parsing the YANG input file and creating ARIs.
 Contains the Retriever class, which is used by all generators to access ADM data
-        - yangutil.py       - utility functions to validate YANG input.

 ### Adding Generators